Prafulla Chandra Ray

-Sir Prafulla Chandra Ray CIE FNI FRASB FIAS FCS (also spelled Prafulla Chandra Roy; প্রফুল্ল চন্দ্র রায় Prôphullô Côndrô Rāẏ; 2 August 1861 – 16 June 1944) was a Bengali chemist, educationist, historian, industrialist and philanthropist.
-He established the first modern Indian research school in chemistry (post classical age) and is regarded as the Father of Indian Chemistry.
+Sir Prafulla Chandra Ray CIE FNI FRASB FIAS FCS (also spelled Prafulla Chandra Roy; প্রফুল্ল চন্দ্র রায় Prôphullô Côndrô Rāẏ; 2 August 1861 – 16 June 1944) was an Indian chemist, educationist, historian, industrialist and philanthropist from Bengal.
+He established the first modern Indian research school in chemistry (post classical age) and is regarded as the father of Indian chemistry.

-The Royal Society of Chemistry honoured his life and work with the first ever Chemical Landmark Plaque outside Europe.
+The Royal Society of Chemistry honoured his life and work with the first ever chemical landmark plaque outside Europe.
 He was the founder of Bengal Chemicals & Pharmaceuticals, India's first pharmaceutical company.
 He is the author of A History of Hindu Chemistry from the Earliest Times to the Middle of the Sixteenth Century (1902).